Skip to main content

 Scope and Contents

 Correspondence, genealogical research, charts, documents, announcements, articles, census records, burial records, and marriage records used to aid in the research of the Goodwin family history.
 The research was conducted, compiled, and donated by Wayne O. Goodwin.
 (Wayne Goodwin was a personal friend of A.J.
-Simmonds, the former Director of the USU Special Collections and Archives.)
-A copy of The Goodwin Family History, 1600-1900 can be found in Special Collections, call # 929.2 G638-G.
+Simmonds, the former director of the USU Special Collections and Archives.)
+A copy of The Goodwin Family History, 1600-1900 can be found in Special Collections and Archives, call# 929.2 G638-G.

 Dates